atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * _Run this every time.
 It will only be slow the first time, building the apps._

-1. test load new mibs: `testmibs vendorname`
+1. test load new mibs: `testload vendorname`

     * _Re-run until there are no errors reported in the output._
     * _The `compare` script can be run on a MIB file to diff it with the netdisco-mibs version._